francescobinanti/HofstadterModel/README.md

 - Energy spectrum resolved in the C4 rotation symmetry
 - Absorption spectra calculated via transition matrix elements (from the ground state) $\bra{\psi_n}f_{n,l}\ket{\psi_0}$
 - Local particle density of a generic eigenstate of the Hamiltonian: $\bra{\psi_n}\hat n_i\ket{\psi_n}$
 - Time evolution protocol: ground state driven in time by a Laguerre-Gauss beam
+- Entanglement spectrum for a target state calculated with particle partition in real space

 ## Usage
 For info about usage just type 'python [name of the program].py -h'.
 Example of output below: